 Some airlines (such as ANA, Asiana, Cathay Pacific, China Southern, Emirates, Ethiopian Airlines, Japan Airlines, KLM, Korean Air, Qantas, Qatar Airways, Singapore Airlines, TAP Portugal, Thai Airways, Turkish Airlines) can offer flat beds on some wide-body aircraft but have angled-flat and/or recliner seats on others which vary by route.

-For example, let’s say you happen to be flying business class with Singapore Airlines from London to Sydney via Singapore.
-On the London to Singapore leg you will experience the airline’s full flat bed product (1-2-1 configuration) on its Airbus A380 or Boeing 777-300ER.
+For example, let’s say you happen to be flying business class with Thai Airways from London to Sydney via Bangkok.
+On the London to Bangkok leg you will experience the airline’s full flat bed product (1-2-1 configuration) on its Airbus A380 or Boeing 777-300ER.
 All well and good.

-However when you get on the Singapore-Sydney sector (3,900 miles) you could find yourself on a Boeing 777-200 with the older cradle style seating in business class (2-3-2 regional config with 50″ pitch, 20″ width) – this could be a disappointment to some.
+However when you get on the Bangkok-Sydney sector (4,600 miles) you could find yourself on a Boeing 747 with the older cradle-style recliner seating in business class (2-2 regional configuration with 50″ pitch, 20″ width) – this could be a disappointment to some.

 A European exception is Air France which generally has angled-flat seats in its business class cabin.
-You will only find fully lie-flat seats across the fleet in its first class cabins and in the Boeing 777-300ER in business class.
+You will only find fully lie-flat seats across the fleet in its first class cabins and in the Boeing 777-300ER/Boeing 787 in business class.

 Probably the most ideal configuration in business class is the 1-2-1 which gives all passengers aisle access and caters well for both single passengers and couples.
 A few airlines (see below) offer a 1-1-1 configuration in business class.

 The densest business class configuration is 2-4-2, which you will find on the standard British Airways Club World cabin and also on some Etihad and United aircraft.
 Emirates and Turkish Airlines have 2-3-2 configurations on selected aircraft.